 For USB MCU devices, add the custom PID to the hardware descriptors and recompile the code.

 Test the driver on the desired operating system(s).

-Note: On Windows 7 and Windows 8, installing a driver created by the AN220 software will require disabling driver signing, since the driver is uncertified after customization.
+Note: On Windows 7 and later, installing a driver created by the AN220 software will require disabling driver signing, since the driver is uncertified after customization.
 More Information: Disabling Driver Signing.
 The driver will no longer require driver signing to be disabled after WHQL recertification.